OpenBB-finance/OpenBB/website/content/terminal/menus/crypto/introduction.md

 The `load` command is similar to the `/stocks/load` command, with some key differences:

-- `--vs` parameter is for relative pricing in a specifc fiat or stable coin.
+- `--vs` parameter is for relative pricing in a specific fiat or stable coin.
 - When the `--source` is "CCXT", an `--exchange` parameter is required to select the specific data source.
   - Data availability and granularity varies.